Retirement Sentiments That

 gift for

-he has given up so many of his golden hours
+retirement, since he has given up so many of his golden hours in a

 the world - and having the rest of the world play